-The New Age of Astrology
+Why Are Millennials So Into Astrology?

-Astrology is a meme and it’s spreading in that blooming, unfurling way that memes do.
-On social media, astrologers and astrology meme machines amass tens or hundreds of thousands of followers, people joke about Mercury retrograde, and categorize “the signs as…” literally anything: cat breeds, Oscar Wilde quotes, Stranger Things characters, types of French fries.
+Astrology is a meme, and it’s spreading in that blooming, unfurling way that memes do.
+On social media, astrologers and astrology meme machines amass tens or hundreds of thousands of followers, people joke about Mercury retrograde, and categorize “the signs as ...” literally anything: cat breeds, Oscar Wilde quotes, Stranger Things characters, types of french fries.
 In online publications, daily, weekly, and monthly horoscopes, and zodiac-themed listicles flourish.

 This isn’t the first moment astrology’s had and it won’t be the last.
 The practice has been around in various forms for thousands of years.
-More recently, the New Age movement of the 1960s and ‘70s came with a heaping helping of the zodiac.
-(Some also refer to the New Age as the “Age of Aquarius”—the two-thousand-year period after the Earth is said to move into the Aquarius sign.)
+More recently, the New Age movement of the 1960s and ’70s came with a heaping helping of the zodiac.
+(Some also refer to the New Age as the “Age of Aquarius”—the 2,000-year period after the Earth is said to move into the Aquarius sign.)

 In the decades between the New Age boom and now, while astrology certainly didn’t go away—you could still regularly find horoscopes in the back pages of magazines—it “went back to being a little bit more in the background,” says Chani Nicholas, an astrologer based in Los Angeles.
 “Then there’s something that’s happened in the last five years that’s given it an edginess, a relevance for this time and place, that it hasn’t had for a good 35 years.
 Millennials have taken it and run with it.”